Shoulder Pain Treatment and Physiotherapy

 What is Shoulder Pain?

-The top of the humerus fits into a rounded socket in your scapula which is called the glenoid.
-There are 4 tendons and muscles that keep your arm bone centred in your shoulder socket and these are known as the rotator cuff.
-They cover the humerus and attach it to your scapula, allowing a wide range of movement in the shoulder.
-So, any kind of swelling, damage or bone changes around the rotator cuff in your shoulder can cause it to hurt.
+The top of the humerus fits into a rounded socket in the scapula called the glenoid.
+Surrounding this joint is the rotator cuff—a group of four tendons and muscles that keep the humerus centred in the shoulder socket.
+These structures allow a wide range of motion in the shoulder.
+Swelling, damage, or bone changes around the rotator cuff can cause shoulder pain.

 Causes of Shoulder Pain